|

 development, and already

-has a small, but tangible and
+has a small,

 secure, advantage.